 Cabo Verde, an archipelago about 300 miles off the cost of Africa, sits at a crucial geopolitical position in the Atlantic Ocean – both Christopher Columbus and Vasco de Gama stopped at the islands en route to parts unknown.
 Since the mid 1990s, China has invested significant sums of money, and built key infrastructure.
-However, the country also maintains close ties to Europe, the United Stats, and NATO, which has conducted exercises there – in fact, Cabo Verde was the site of the first-ever NATO exercise in Africa in 2006.
+PAICV advocates strong links with Beijing and has a party-to-party relationship with the Chinese Communist Party.
+However, the country also maintains close ties to Europe, the United States, and NATO, which has conducted exercises there – in fact, Cabo Verde was the site of the first-ever NATO exercise in Africa in 2006.
 Prime Minister Ulysses Correia e Silva has indicated that he would like the country to integrate more closely with NATO.

 A Naçäo (January 2, 2020 – in Portuguese): 2020, year of the municipal elections: Who leaves and who stays?
 Local elections, which are expected to be called for the last quarter of this year, are expected to dominate the spotlight in 2020.